 I used Bosc pears here.
 They soften while baking but still hold their shape.
 I like that they’re not mushy and still have a nice texture.

-Some crisp and crumble recipes call for brown sugar in the topping because it gives it more moisture.
-However, if you prefer a crispier, crunchier topping, try tweaking the recipe by substituting some granulated sugar for the called for brown sugar.
-The topping will be be paler and crunchier because it won’t have the color that comes from using brown sugar, though.
-It depends on your personal preferences.
+The topping will be be paler and crunchier because it won't have the color that comes from using brown sugar, though.
+It all depends on your personal preferences.

 More Breakfast and Brunch Ideas